Easy Pear Butter Recipe (Instant Pot, Slow Cooker, or Stove Top)

 You’ll want to be sure your pears are ripe.
 I used Bartlett pears, which you can see are different colors depending on their ripeness.

 Combine all ingredients.
-Next, you’ll combine all of the ingredients together in your cooking pot–whether that’s the insert pot of your Instant Pot, your slow cooker, or in a medium saucepan on the stove.
+Next, you’ll combine all of the ingredients together in your cooking pot–whether that’s the insert pot of your Instant Pot, your Crock Pot, or in a medium saucepan on the stove.

 Give everything a good stir to coat.

 Transfer to jars and let cool.
-I typically keep jars of pear butter in my refrigerator or freezer (make sure you have freezer-safe jars if you go that route), but you can also follow instructions for water bath canning if you’d like!
+I typically keep jars of pear butter in my refrigerator or freezer (make sure you have freezer-safe jars if you go that route).

 Notes and Adaptations: